Souvik-0612/Bridge/system_notes.md

 Count the total HCP and then add the total number of cards of longest suits, if the value is equal to or more than 20 then open at 1 level.

 ### Restricted play
-## LOL
-adding to see the website is sync or not